sfirke/janitor/vignettes/tabyls.md

 The result looks like a basic data.frame of counts, but because it’s also a `tabyl` containing this metadata, you can use `adorn_` functions to add additional information and pretty formatting.

+The `adorn_` functions are built to work on `tabyls`, but have been adapted to work with similar, non-tabyl data.frames that need formatting.

 # Examples